Libera-Chat/libera-chat.github.io/content/_guides/sasl/epic5.md

 EPIC5 has the sasl_auth and sasl_nistp256 scripts built-in.
 Mikhail
 contributed this explanation of how to use it.

-For SASL authetication with PLAIN method open your EPIC5 configuration file, `~/.epicrc` or `~/.ircrc`, in your preferred editor.
+For SASL authentication with PLAIN method open your EPIC5 configuration file, `~/.epicrc` or `~/.ircrc`, in your preferred editor.
 Add the following lines: